allegro/turnilo/docs/configuration-datacubes.md

 #### Switching metric columns

-If you switch how you ingest you underlying metric and can't (or do not want to) recalculate all of the previous data, you could use a derived measure to seemly merge these two metrics in the UI.
+If you switch how you ingest you underlying metric and can't (or do not want to) recalculate all the previous data, you could use a derived measure to seemly merge these two metrics in the UI.

 Let's say you had a metric called `revenue_in_dollars` and for some reason you will now be ingesting it as `revenue_in_cents`.

-Furthermore right now your users are using Turnilo with the measure:
+Furthermore, right now your users are using Turnilo with the measure:

 ```yaml
 - name: revenue